hlincoln-2026/Flight-Group5/README.md

 13. (Julie) Is there a relation between the sign of this inner product and the air time?

 # Part 4
-1. Check the table flights for missing values think of ways to resolve them.
+1. (Hunter) Check the table flights for missing values think of ways to resolve them.
-2. Look for duplicates in the flights table.
+2. (Hunter) Look for duplicates in the flights table.
 Take into account that here a flight number can occur multiple times, only count it as duplicate when the same flight appears multiple times.
-3. Convert the (schedueled and actual) arrival departure and departure moments to datetime objects.
+3. (Hunter) Convert the (schedueled and actual) arrival departure and departure moments to datetime objects.
 4. Write a function that checks whether the data in   is in order.
 That is, verify that the air time , dep time ,   etc. match for each